-Google Drive allows students to upload and organize documents and presentations into folders, and to collaboratively and simultaneously edit them.
+Google Drive: A file storage services that allows students to upload and organize documents and presentations into folders, and to collaboratively and simultaneously edit them.
 Google also offers a Teach from Home resource website with information about how to use their tools.

-Google Slides is a version of powerpoint that multiple users can edit and can be downloaded as a pdf.
+Google Slides: A presentation software that multiple users can edit and can be downloaded as a pdf.

-Microsoft One Drive offers similar collaborative document and presentation development and sharing as Google Drive.
+Microsoft One Drive: This program offers similar collaborative document and presentation development and sharing as Google Drive.

 Digital Workspaces for Collaborative Ideation.

-Establish a routine for virtual team meetings-- full team meetings, students meeting with each other and checking in with you.
-You can check in with them individually, and they can provide feedback to each other in pairs or a small group.
+Establish a schedule for virtual team meetings, which can include the entire team, just the students, or individual/small group meetings with you to provide feedback.
 Make sure each person knows what he or she needs to get done before the next team meeting.